redheet/instagram-py/README.rst

 ::
+ $ sudo cp instapy-config.json /root

- $ sudo vim /etc/tor/torrc # open it with your text editor
+ $ sudo nano /etc/tor/torrc.orig # open it with your text editor

 **search** for the file for this **specific section**